Business analysis estimation is a bit of a strange topic for most BAs.

 We do study 8 to 10 techniques mentioned in various sources.

 Estimate efforts for components using hierarchical breakdown.
 Typically done when the budget is fixed.

 Uses WBS to estimate deliverables, activities, tasks, and estimates from all involved stakeholders and rolls them up to get a total for all activities and tasks.
 It is easier to estimate smaller items than larger items, bottom-up estimating can produce MOST accurate and defensible estimates.

 Uses a calibrated parametric model of element attributes.
 For example, if one use case takes 3 days to develop, it will take 60 days for developing 20 use cases.
 Estimate = Sum(fi*xi)

 Involves continual refinement of estimates.
-Estimate details for activities in current iteration and extrapolate it for entire scope of work.
-As end of iteration approaches, estimates for next iteration can be made and initial estimate for all activities is refined.
+Estimate details for activities in the current iteration and extrapolate it for the entire scope of work.
+As the end of iteration approaches, estimates for the next iteration can be made and an initial estimate for all activities is refined.